slavomatas/dqn-navigation/Report.md

 I have implemented several variants of DQN Agents

-# 1. Basic DQN Agent with Experience Reply
+# 1. DQN Agent with Experience Reply

-Basic DQN agent implements Deep Q-Learning Algorithm which has the following steps
+DQN agent implements Deep Q-Learning Algorithm which has the following steps

 1. Initialize parameters for Q(s, a) and Q ˆ(s, a) with random weights, epsilon ← 1.0,
 and empty replay buffer